top of page

 The verb 'extricate' has a Latin origin, deriving from the Latin word 'extricatus,' which is the past participle of 'extricare.'
 'Extricare' is a combination of 'ex,' meaning 'out,' and 'tricae,' meaning 'entanglements' or 'difficulties.'
 Essentially, 'extricare' meant 'to disentangle' or 'to free from difficulties.'
 Over time, this Latin term evolved into the English verb 'extricate,' retaining its core meaning of freeing or removing someone or something from a difficult or dangerous situation, much like untangling a complex web of challenges.
 The etymology of 'extricate' effectively captures the notion of unraveling and liberating from entanglements, making it a fitting term to describe the act of navigating and overcoming adversity.

-Find the meaning of extricate
+Quiz: Find the meaning of the verb extricate:

 Try Again!